 - Close the table.

-The XY Table To Point window appears.
+The XY Table To Point tool appears in a window.
 The Input Table parameter is correctly set to the .csv file.
 The X Field and Y Field parameters are also correctly set to LONGITUDE and LATITUDE, respectively.

 Note: